5. Measurement program¶

 - Wait for the time specified in the Timing section in the lower-right corner of the main Measurement configuration window.
 This time can be zero.

-- Generate the hardware trigger.
-The output of the hardware trigger should be physically connected to the step and log instruments, so that the step instrument can start outputting signals and the log instruments can start acquiring data.
+- Generate the trigger signal.
+The output of the trigger should be physically connected to the step and log instruments, so that the step instrument can start outputting signals and the log instruments can start acquiring data.

 - Read out the acquired data.